mwaszczuk1/CryptoTracker/README.md

 # CryptoTracker

 ## Description
-CryptoTracker is an app to track crypto prices, price changes and their 24h volumes and a trend.
+CryptoTracker is an app to track crypto prices, price changes, their 24h volumes and a trend.

 ## Features
 1. Display cryptocurrencies in a list